fperez/fperez.org-src/py4science/2009_guido_ucb/index.rst

 #.
 Erin Carson and Armando Fox: `PySKI <erin_carson_PySKIPresentation_11409.pdf>`_.
 #.
 Bryan Catanzaro and Armando Fox: `Copperhead <cantanzaro_LightningCopperhead.pdf>`_.

-Once we had the floor open for discussion, we took a quick hand vote based on `these topics <fperez_discussion.pdf>`_ I'd listed as possible topics, and had about one hour of conversation with Guido.
+Once we opened for general discussion, we took a quick hand vote based on `these topics <fperez_discussion.pdf>`_ I'd listed as possible starting points, and we had about one hour of conversation with Guido.
 You should be able to get the gist of it from the video; fortunately even though the questions from the audience can't be heard very well, they are short and Guido's replies contain sufficient information to understand the context.

-I am very happy with the overall result of this meeting, and I hope it's only one part of a longer dialogue between the scientific community and the core developers of the language.
+I am very happy with the overall result of this meeting, and I hope it's only the start of a longer dialogue between the scientific community and the core developers of the language.

 ..
 [1] Thanks to Jeff Teeters from the Redwood Institute, we have once again an excellent record of the session (Jeff has kindly taped all recent Py4Science